Kotireddy-Radha/Excel-Sales-Finance-Analytics-Project-/README.md

 - Gross Margin % comparison

 📌 Insight:
-India drives the majority of sales, whereas New Zealand and France achieve higher margins, highlighting potential to scale profitable markets.
+India drives the majority of sales, whereas New Zealand and France achieve higher margins, highlighting the potential to scale profitable markets.

 ---